benlau/quickpromise/README.md

 Q.promise() is the creator function of Promise object in Javascript way.
 You won't need to declare a QML component before use it.
 As it is fully compliant with Promise/A+ specification, it is very easy to get started.
 However, it don't support property binding (resolveWhen , rejectWhen) and signal (fulfilled, rejected , settled) like the Promise QML component.

+However, you may pass a signal object to resolve()/reject().
+In this case, the promise will not change its state until the signal is triggered.
+If multiple signal call are made, the first signal call takes precedence, and any further calls are ignored.

+*API*

 ```
 Promise.prototype.then = function(onFulfilled,onRejected) { ... }
 Promise.prototype.resolve = function(value) { ... }